joel224/ai-engineer-task-joel224/README.md

 Display Results: The web interface shows you a summary of the findings, a detailed report, and the link to download the .zip file.
 The process is complete.

-Remember :a donloadable zip is provided , only if our agent has enough resources to prepare the findings and a detailed report .
+Remember : a donloadable zip is provided , only if our agent has enough resources to prepare the findings and a detailed report .